Menditect/documentation/docs/mta/datavariation.md

 ### Execute a Variation
 - Open the Test Suite data variation page or Test Case data variation popup.
 - Click on the column you want to delete, for instance the column labeled *# 2*.
-- Click on "<i class="fal fa-play"></i> Execute variation".
+- Click on `Execute variation`
-- Choose "Coverage" to create a new [Coverage Calculation](coverage-calculation) after the Test Run was executed.
+- Choose `Coverage` to create a new [Coverage Calculation](coverage-calculation) after the Test Run was executed.
-- Choose "Full output" to include all data values in the Test Run results.
-Not enabling "Full output" will finish the Test Run sooner, but will only include data values for teststeps that are used in other teststeps in the Test Run results.
+- Choose `Full output` to include all data values in the Test Run results.
+Not enabling `Full output` will finish the Test Run sooner, but will only include data values for teststeps that are used in other teststeps in the Test Run results.
 - Choose a [Test Setting](test-setting) (the preferred Test Setting is pre-selected).

 ## Related topics